Uganda and, Kenya

 Source: Village Enterprise.

-The total budget committed by outcome payers for outcomes is capped at $4.28 million to VE.
+The total budget committed by outcome payers for outcomes is capped at $4.28 million to Village Enterprise and its investors.
 Payments for the seed funding of phase of the programme is capped at $1.2 million.
 There is an additional outcome payment cap of $265 per household.

 Service provider selection.
-From a long list of 80, VE was selected to implement the DIB.
+From a long list of 80, Village Enterprise was selected to implement the DIB.

 Outcome payer engagement began in May 2015 with a strategy to primarily focus on engaging foundations and other private donors.
 However, no outcome funding commitments were raised by late-2016.
-At this time, the anonymous donor and Instiglio worked with VE to continue developing a more detailed design as well as shift the outcome payer engagement focus to bilateral funders.
-After a comprehensive assessment, USAID and DfID agreed by early-2017 to be outcome payers.
+At this time, the anonymous donor and Instiglio worked with Village Enterprise to continue developing a more detailed design as well as shift the outcome payer engagement focus to bilateral funders.
+After a comprehensive assessment, USAID Development Innovation Ventures and FCDO agreed by early-2017 to be outcome payers.

 Investor engagement.
 Conducted by the service provider, Village Enterprise.

-A trustee was appointed with the responsibility of collecting, holding, managing and disbursing the funds as well as drawing, signing, holding and managing the various contracts.
+A trustee, the Global Development Incubator, was appointed with the responsibility of collecting, holding, managing and disbursing the funds as well as drawing, signing, holding and managing the various contracts.
 The rationale for using a trustee was to reduce the burden of contracting and fund management from the other stakeholders, including the outcome payers.

 RCT evaluation design and evaluator selection.